HamdyIIbrahim/react-kanban-board/README.md

-# KanbanBoard React Component
+# KanbanBoard Component

-A flexible and customizable Kanban board component for React applications.
+A flexible and customizable Kanban board component for applications.
 The `KanbanBoard` component allows you to create interactive and draggable task cards organized into columns, making it ideal for project management and task tracking.

 ### KanbanBoard Component